Cost of Relocating to Rwanda from Nigeria: ₦538,412–₦3,095,868

 Investor Visa / Business Visa

-Rwanda's investor visa requires a minimum investment of $50,000 โ significantly lower than Ghana ($200,000) or most other African countries.
+Rwanda's investor visa requires a minimum investment of $250,000 for foreign investors ($100,000 for EAC/COMESA nationals) — comparable to Ghana ($200,000 joint venture) or most other African countries.
 You register through the Rwanda Development Board (RDB), which has a one-stop center that processes company registration in just 6 hours.
 Rwanda is ranked 2nd in Africa for ease of doing business.
 Priority sectors include ICT, fintech, agri-processing, tourism, and manufacturing.
-The Kigali Innovation City (opening 2026โ2027) will be a dedicated tech hub.
+The Kigali Innovation City (opening 2026–2027) will be a dedicated tech hub.
 Tax incentives include a 7-year corporate tax holiday for strategic investments over $50 million, but even smaller businesses benefit from a flat 30% corporate tax rate with generous deductions.

 Tech Visa / ICT Work Permit